Kamal-edd/articles/cl7m1cbwv00ufgznv1rzbfejw.md

 we’ll also need to change the hostname setting, so go to this file `C:\xampp\apache\conf\extra\httpd-ssl.conf` or press the **Config** button again this time selecting the option `Apache (httpd-ssl.conf)`

-in there we will replace this line `ServerName [www.example.com:443](http://www.example.com:443/)` with this one `ServerName [localhost:443](http://localhost:443)` because we don’t have a Domain name that we can associet to our proxy.
+in there we will replace this line `ServerName www.example.com:443` with this one `ServerName localhost:443` because we don’t have a Domain name that we can associet to our proxy.

 now the config is almost ready, but we still need to add afew things, lets open up this file now `C:\xampp\apache\conf\extra\httpd-vhosts`to add a proxy host,

 *btw you can browse to this `C:\xampp\apache\` folder by pressing the config button and selecting the option `<Browse> [Apache]` and click your way from there.*

-to the bottom of that file you’ve fust opened add the following pack:
+to the bottom of that file you’ve just opened add the following pack:

 ```markup
 <VirtualHost *:*>